Snoke19/videoteka/README.md

 Sort the genres of films by alphabet;
 ![sorting_by_ganre](https://user-images.githubusercontent.com/13545575/43363985-b68a542e-9319-11e8-8108-2bd4750abff7.png)

-List of films taken in certain countries;[dill]
+List of films taken in certain countries;

 ![films_by_country](https://user-images.githubusercontent.com/13545575/43363988-bd632fdc-9319-11e8-9939-4f263e703dd0.png)

 List of movies that are given from the keyboard and start with a certain letter;
 ![output_data_by_letter](https://user-images.githubusercontent.com/13545575/43364003-f1a0c9f8-9319-11e8-9375-16d7615ef3e9.png)

-List of films shot before 1992.[dill]
+List of films shot before 1992.

 ![films_by_date](https://user-images.githubusercontent.com/13545575/43364007-f7709282-9319-11e8-8184-8f390fa68a9e.png)